AsaiKen/phpscan/README.md

 This entry is optional.

-Specify the path of the text file containing paths of PHP script files that you want to exclude for a scan.
+Specify the path of the text file that lists paths of PHP script files that you want to exclude for a scan.

 #### IGNORE_REGEXPS

 This entry is optional.

-Specify paths of PHP script files that you want to exclude for a scan in "regular expression" manners.
+Specify paths of PHP script files in "regular expression" manners that you want to exclude for a scan.
 You can specify multiple values in "comma separated" manners.

 #### SQL_ESCAPE_FUNCTIONS